How to Achieve Instant VM Recovery for VMware and Hyper-V

 2. In the pop-up window, provide the Name and optionally a Description for this snapshot.
 Then click Take Snapshot.

-How to revert to a snapshot on VMware Workstation
+💡Revert to a snapshot on VMware Workstation:

 1. Launch VMware Workstation, select the VM you want to revert.